nuxt/docs/en/guide/routing.md

 2. Matched layouts
 3. Matched pages

-A middleware can be asynchronous, simply return a `Promise` or use the 2nd `callback` argument:
+A middleware can be asynchronous.
+To do this, simply return a `Promise` or use the 2nd `callback` argument:

 `middleware/stats.js`